 - All vendors are required to have hand-washing stations and to wash hands frequently.

 - All sampling of fruits, vegetables and other foods is suspended.

 - The music area and kids zone are suspended.

 - Additional hand washing stations are provided at each market.

 - Market staff are implementing visual guides and infrastructure for physical distancing and will be enforcing these regulations among vendors and shoppers.

 - Please stay home if you have any symptoms or have a possible exposure to COVID-19.

-- SCCFM requires that ALL customers wear a face covering/mask at ALL TIMES at the markets.
+- SCCFM requires that ALL customers wear a face covering/mask at the markets.
 Face coverings must cover the nose and mouth.
 Face shields are not allowed – adequate face coverings include cloth masks, medical masks, bandanas and scarves.